Zaire Anderson

-Zaire Anderson (born August 18, 1992) is a former American football linebacker who played for the Denver Broncos.
-He played college football at Nebraska.
+Zaire Anderson (born August 18, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL) for three seasons.
+He played college football for the Nebraska Cornhuskers and was signed by the Denver Broncos as an undrafted free agent in 2015.

 College career

 Anderson started 18 of 28 games in three seasons at Nebraska after beginning his college career at Riverside City College.
 He registered 159 tackles (77 solo), five sacks, six passes defensed, three forced fumbles and two fumble recoveries.
 He led the Cornhuskers with 103 tackles in addition to recording two sacks, five passes defensed, three forced fumbles and two fumble recoveries as a senior, earning honorable-mention All-Big Ten Conference honors.
 Anderson played 12 games (5 starts) as a junior, finishing the season with 52 tackles (28 solo), three sacks, and one pass defensed.
 He recorded 95 tackles, 6.5 sacks and two passes defensed in 2011 at Riverside City College.
 Anderson was named a JC Gridwire All-American and the National Division East Conference Defensive Player of the Year in 2010 after finishing the season with 92 tackles, 17 tackles for a loss and nine sacks.